The Best Slippers

-Like the Haflingers, the L.L.Beans offer enough arch support to ensure your feet are comfortable, though not quite as much as the Haflingers.
-The bottoms are made of an indoor/outdoor waterproof rubber for short outdoor excursions and topped with a memory foam inner.
+The L.L.Beans offer enough arch support to ensure your feet are comfortable, though not quite as much as the Haflingers.
+The bottoms are made of an indoor/outdoor, thick, waterproof rubber good for short outdoor excursions, and topped with a memory foam inner.
 That makes them super comfortable, though the thick rubber soles basically sound like outdoor shoes when walking on hardwood floors.

 Like any sheepskin slippers, their suede outside requires very careful cleaning and dirt tends to get caught within the fibers (unless you’re especially cautious).
 The fur below your feet will get matted down over time, so don’t expect it to continue feeling quite as fluffy as it will right out of the box.
 And in terms of lifetime longevity, these shoes likely won’t last as long as the Haflingers: Over time, consistent usage of any sheepskin slippers will eventually cause fleece to rub off, creating holes in the fur.
 Luckily, user reports indicate L.L.Bean’s lifetime guarantee is as good as it sounds, and if your shoes do wear out, they’ll happily replace them.

 Budget pick (and a good option for vegans)